cuerv0x/AIE6-DeployPythonicRAG/README.md

 Let's dig into each scope and see what we're doing!

-### On Application Start:
+### On Application Start

 The first thing you'll notice is that we have the traditional "wall of imports" this is to ensure we have everything we need to run our application.

 ```python
 import os